35 Similes for Slow – As Slow as a Snail

 • The project approval process was as slow as the gears of an old clock, and we were losing patience.”

-• The negotiations moved as slow as the gears of an old clock, with each party carefully considering their options.”
+• The negotiations moved as slowly as the gears of an old clock, with each party carefully considering their options.”

 Other Ways to Say: